oortcloud/meteorite/README.md

 # Meteorite

-*Making Meteor dev's happy since 2012*
+*Making Meteor devs happy since 2012*

 ## What is it?